Table of Contents

 5) Conference proceedings

 Bell JM.
 Highlights from the 10th international family nursing conference.
 Making family nursing visible: From knowledge building to knowledge translation 10th international family nursing conference; 2011 June 24-48; Kyoto International Conference Center.
 Kyoto: Sage Publications; 2012. p.
 135-139.

 Statistics Korea.
 Cause of death statistics in 2015 [Internet].
 Daejeon: Statistics Korea; 2016 [cited 2016 September 27].
 Available from: http://kostat.go.kr/portal/eng/pressReleases/8/10/index.board?bmode=read&bSeq=&aSeq=357968&pageNo=1&rowNum=10&navCount=10&currPg=&sTarget=title&sTxt=

 Statistics Korea.
 2014 Maternal birth rate by age [Internet].
 Seoul: Statistics Korea; 2014 [cited 2015 February 10].
 Available from: http://kosis.kr/index/index.do

-Researchers in developing countries may be exempt from author fees upon consultation with the Editorial Board.
+Authors in developing countries may be exempt from author fees after the negotiation with the Editorial Board.

 Child Health Nursing Research